daddel80/notepadpp-multireplace/README.md

 - **Precision Scopes & Selections** — Rectangle and multi-selection support, column scopes, and "replace at specific match" for pinpoint operations.
 - **Multi-Color Highlighting** — Highlight search hits in up to 28 distinct colors for rapid visual confirmation.
 - **Search Results Window** — A dedicated dockable panel displays all search hits with folding, color-coding, and one-click navigation.
+- **Tandem Mode** — Dock the plugin window to the edge of Notepad++ and have it follow moves and resizes automatically, keeping it attached like a built-in tool window.

 <br>